Alternative names for erythropoietin

 How is erythropoietin controlled?

-The mechanisms that control the production of erythropoietin are poorly understood.
+Althought the precise mechanisms that control the production of erythropoietin are poorly understood, it is well known that specialised cells in the kidney are capable of detecting and responding to low levels of oxygen through increased production of erythropoietin.
 When there is sufficient oxygen in the blood circulation, the production of erythropoietin is reduced, but when oxygen levels go down, the production of erythropoietin goes up.
 This is adaptive because it facilitates the production of more red blood cells to transport more oxygen around the body, thus raising oxygen levels in the tissues.
 For example, erythropoietin production will go up when moving to a high altitude.
 This is because the air pressure is lower, the pressure of oxygen is lower and so less oxygen is taken up by the blood therefore stimulating erythropoietin production.
 In low oxygen states people risk developing hypoxia - oxygen deprivation.
 Hypoxia can also occur when there is poor ventilation of the lungs such as occurs in emphysema and in cardiovascular disease.
 The production of erythropoietin decreases in kidney failure and various chronic diseases such as AIDS, certain cancers and chronic inflammatory diseases like rheumatoid arthritis.

 What happens if I have too much erythropoietin?

 Excess erythropoietinresults from chronic low oxygen levels or from rare tumours that produce high levels of erythropoietin.
 It causes a condition known as polycythaemia which is a high red blood cell count.
 In many people, polycythaemia does not cause any symptoms.
 However, there are some general and non-specific symptoms including weakness, fatigue, headache, itching, joint pain and dizziness.

 What happens if I have too little erythropoietin?